pmcote/PersonalWebsiteHackathonWkshp1/README.md

 Now that you have created your CSS file, you need to link the CSS styles to the HTML in your webpage.
 This means that the styles you add in your CSS will be applied to your HTML.

-Go back to your html file and inside the `<head>` tag, add `<link rel="stylesheet" href="customize.css">`.
+Go back to your html file and inside the `<head>` element, add `<link rel="stylesheet" href="customize.css">`.
 Now if you save your HTML and refresh your browser tab, you should see the changes.

+With this basic knowledge, you're ready to start playing around with CSS.
+Try using different slectors to play around with the properties of different types of html elements.

 ####Building your website
 Even if you're already a web design wizard, you will still need to come up with ideas for what you want to have on your web page, and discribe all of that information in HTML format.